 As far as technology goes, there’s perhaps no better example of how much impact personal preference can have on overall satisfaction than headphones.
 After all, between comfort, available features, and sound quality, there are hundreds of combinations of factors that can play a role.

-Based on what we learned during our research, though (we didn’t test them ourselves to provide firsthand feedback), by merging over-the-ear and in-ear designs, two drivers with different frequencies, and proprietary technology that maps your unique hearing, it seems like Nuraphone could provide an all-in-one solution that meets a wide variety of needs and preferences.
+By merging over-the-ear and in-ear designs, two drivers with different frequencies, and proprietary technology that maps your unique hearing, it seems like Nuraphone could provide an all-in-one solution that meets a wide variety of needs and preferences.

 With this said, at $400, Nuraphone headphones certainly aren’t inexpensive, especially compared to high-end models from competitors like Bose and Sennheiser.